Project Excalibur: Countermeasures

 Excalibur worked during the boost phase and aimed at the booster itself.
 This meant the X-ray hardening techniques developed for warheads did not protect them.
-While many of the other SDI weapons had simple countermeasures based on the weapon's required dwell time, like spinning the booster and polishing it mirror-bright, Excalibur's zero dwell time rendered these ineffective.
-Thus the primary way to defeat an Excalibur weapon is to use the atmosphere to block the progress of the beams.
+Other SDI weapons, like the Space Based Laser, required a certain amount of dwell time to deposit enough energy on the target to destroy it, often on the order of several seconds.
+The Soviets could force this to be much longer through simple measures like polishing the missile mirror-smooth or spinning the rocket to spread out the energy.
+This would require more dwell time and thus the weapon would have less time to shoot at other targets.
+Excalibur's zero dwell time rendered these ineffective.
+Thus, the primary way to defeat an Excalibur weapon is to use the atmosphere to block the progress of the beams.
 This can be accomplished using a missile that burns out while still in the atmosphere, thereby denying Excalibur the tracking system information needed for targeting.

 The Soviets conceived of a wide array of responses during the SDI era.
 In 1997 Russia deployed the Topol-M ICBM which utilized a higher-thrust engine burn following take-off, and flew a relatively flat ballistic trajectory, both characteristics intended to complicate space-based sensor acquisition and interception.
 The Topol fires its engine for only 150 seconds, about half the time of the SS-18, and has no bus, the warhead is released seconds after the engine stops.
 This makes it far more difficult to attack.

 In 1976, the organization now known as NPO Energia began development of two space-based platforms not unlike the SDI concepts; Skif was armed with a CO2 laser while Kaskad used missiles.
 These were abandoned, but with the announcement of SDI they were repurposed as anti-satellite weapons, with Skif being used against low-orbit objects and Kaskad against higher altitude and geostationary targets.

 Some of these systems were tested in 1987 on the Polyus spacecraft.
 What was mounted on this spacecraft remains unclear, but either a prototype Skif-DF or a mockup was part of the system.
 According to interviews conducted years later, mounting the Skif laser on the Polyus was more for propaganda purposes than as an effective defense technology, as the phrase "space based laser" carried political capital.
 One of the statements is that Polyus would be the basis for deployment of nuclear "mines" which might be fired from outside the range of the SDI components and reach the United States within six minutes.